ygemici/osz/docs/howto1-testing.md

 <bochs:3>

 ```
-So as the stack has user mode segment selectors, the CPU will drop
+As the stack stores user mode segment selectors, the CPU will drop
 privileged mode.
-We can see the non-privileged user mode code starts
+We can see that the user mode code starts
-at 0x200000, and user mode stack is right beneath it.
+at 0x200000, and it's stack is right beneath it.

 By stepping through, you'll find yourself on the [.text.user](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/user.S) segment of core.
 This code
 will iterate through detected devices by calling their _init() method.